asibic/glassalpha/site/docs/contributing.md

 # Contributing to Glass Alpha

 Thank you for your interest in contributing to Glass Alpha!
-This guide focuses on **Phase 1 audit-first development**.
+This guide focuses on **audit-first development**.

-## Phase 1 Development Focus
+## Development Focus

-!!! info "Phase 1 Review Gate"
+!!! info "Contribution Guidelines"
-    Every PR must pass: **"Does this directly improve audit PDF quality, usability, or reproducibility?"**
+    Contributions should focus on: **"Does this directly improve audit PDF quality, usability, or reproducibility?"**

-    - If no: defer to Phase 2
+    - Features should align with audit-first approach
-    - If introduces complexity without clear audit value: reject
+    - Avoid complexity without clear user value

 ## Development Setup